mghro/rad-collision/README.md

 # RadCollision

 RadCollision is an open-source platform designed to aid treatment planners in the choice of beam incidence angles that do not collide with the patient or couch.
 Currently, only the RayStation TPS is supported.
-It loads a 3D model of a LINAC into RayStation, that can be rotated interactively to assess colission risk.
+It loads a 3D model of a LINAC into RayStation, that can be rotated interactively to assess collision risk.
 The interface layer is written in the native IronPython scripting language of the RayStation interface.

 Licensing